Is My Loved One Depressed or Manipulative?

 Depression is a very difficult beast to understand.
-If you have never experienced depression or even if you have, it is sometimes hard to see depression in others, particularly our friends and family members.
+If you have never experienced or even if you have, it is sometimes hard to see depression in others, particularly our friends and family members.
 You may wonder if the person is faking or putting this on in order to gain attention or even manipulate others.
 The person with depression may be hard to be around.
-When you try to help you may be countered with angry rebukes or even blame.
+When you try to help, you may be countered with angry rebukes or even blame.

 It is easy to see how some of the observable symptoms of depression could be considered manipulative by caregivers, friends, and relatives.
 The truth is that depression is a clinically diagnosable mood disorder oftentimes precipitated by biological and physiological triggers.
 It is not something imagined or all in one's head.
-It is not a character defect nor can the depression sufferer just snap out of it.
+It is not a character defect, nor can the depression sufferer just snap out of it.
 Depression is very real and is not a tool of manipulation used to control others.

 What are manipulative behaviors?